TitoMoi/servihelper/DEVELOPER.md

 ## Reminders (experimental)

 It is possible to send a reminder with the google event old api _(can be disabled at any moment)_: https://support.google.com/calendar/thread/128416249/calendar-url-generator-which-parameters?hl=en

+## To keep in mind

+On `image-assignment.component.ts` we use the class `fw-bold` from bootstrap.
+Do not remove it as it is used to show the image name in bold when the image is selected.

+On `assignment.component.ts` we do a fake pagination.